List of Marvel Comics characters: W: Warskrull

-The Warskrull, also known as the Super-Skrull, is an alias used by characters appearing in American comic books published by Marvel Comics.
+The Warskrull, also known as the Super-Skrull, is the name of several characters appearing in American comic books published by Marvel Comics.

 First version

-The first depiction was created by Chris Claremont and Jim Lee, and first appeared in Uncanny X-Men vol. 1 #275 (February 1991).
-A genetically-engineered group of Skrulls infiltrated the Shi'ar Empire, utilizing a Nexus Amplifier to assume total physical discorporation of their targets and adopt their superpowers along with their physical appearance.
-The Warskrulls captured the Starjammers in order to impersonate the Chamberlain to commit murders and genocide upon various Shi'ar affiliated races as well as Professor X for mental control over Lilandra Neramani, but the Warskrulls were eventually defeated by the combined forces of the X-Men and Deathbird to which the Shi'ar vowed to weed out the Warskrulls.
+The first depiction was created by Chris Claremont and Jim Lee, and first appeared in Uncanny X-Men #275 (February 1991).
+A genetically-engineered group of Skrulls infiltrated the Shi'ar empire, utilizing a Nexus Amplifier to assume total physical discorporation of their targets and adopt their superpowers along with their physical appearance.
+The Warskrulls captured the Starjammers in order to impersonate the Chamberlain to commit murders and genocide upon various Shi'ar affiliated races as well as Professor X for mental control over Lilandra Neramani, but the Warskrulls were eventually defeated by the combined forces of the X-Men and Deathbird, to which the Shi'ar vowed to weed out the Warskrulls.

 Pagon

 Pagon is a Skrull who impersonated Elektra.

 Criti Noll

-Criti Noll was a Skrull who impersonated Hank Pym.
+Criti Noll is a Skrull who impersonated Hank Pym.